10 movies to teach kids about the world

-Why should you watch: Featuring some of the most breathtaking cinematography, this story of a bunch of misfits taking a road trip through Laos is a beautiful tale about the importance of following your childhood dreams, and their magical ability to put the world to rights when they come true, despite the odds.
+Life lesson: Featuring some of the most breathtaking cinematography, this story of a bunch of misfits taking a road trip through Laos is a beautiful tale about the importance of following your childhood dreams, and their magical ability to put the world to rights when they come true, despite the odds.

 Reviewer tip: Directed and produced by Australia’s very own Red Lamp Films, this movie won more than 45 awards, including Best Feature at the prestigious Tribeca Film Festival in New York.